 Financial Records Representative Payees Should Have Available for Review

-When ISN schedules the review, they will request the records needed for each beneficiary.
+When the P&A schedules the review, the reviewer will request the records needed for each beneficiary.
 Some common financial documents that representative payees may be asked to provide are:

 - Collective account bank statements;

-- How he, she, or it keeps conserved benefits (e.g., checking, savings, etc.); and
+- how the payee keeps conserved benefits (e.g., checking, savings, etc.); and

-If the review finds that you are not fulfilling the duties of a representative payee, corrective action(s) may be required to continue to serve.
-ISN or SSA will contact the representative payee to explain the findings and initiate a corrective action.
-Once all corrective actions are satisfactorily completed, ISN or SSA will notify the representative payee in writing the review is complete.
+If the results of the review find that you (the payee) are not fulfilling the duties of a representative payee, corrective action(s) may be required in order for you to continue to serve.
+The P&A or SSA will contact you to explain the findings and initiate a corrective action.
+Once all corrective actions are satisfactorily completed, the P&A or SSA will notify you in writing that the review is complete.

-If the review finds that no corrective action is required, the representative payee will receive a notice advising them their review is complete.
+If the review finds that no corrective action is required, the representative payee will receive a notice advising them that the review is complete.

 Information for Beneficiaries, Legal Guardians, and Third Parties

-To ensure satisfactory oversight of Social Security and SSI benefits, ISN will conduct a home visit and interview for beneficiaries served by the representative payee selected for a review.
-If applicable, ISN will also conduct an interview with legal guardians or third parties.
+To ensure satisfactory oversight of Social Security and SSI benefits, the P&A will conduct a home visit and interview of beneficiaries served by the representative payee selected for a review.
+If applicable, the P&A will also conduct an interview with legal guardians or third parties.